 Snow is a good insulation material and the surface temperature does

 not change much when the temperature further down changes.
-Ice dams form
+Large ice dams form

 only when some snow deep down melts because the upper layers of snow trap

 the heat.
 The top snow layers don't really change their temperature in any

 significant way.
 If there is no snow on the roof then the temperature

 differences will be very small since most heat can radiate immendiately (the

 insulating snow layer is missing).

 In other words thermal imaging will only spot a huge problem when